P403n1x87/austin/README.md

 At this point we are ready to navigate all the threads and traverse their frame stacks at regular interval of times to sample them.

+Starting with Python 3.7, the symbol `_PyRuntime` is exposed in the `.dynsym` section.
+This is a pointer to an internal structure of type `_PyRuntimeState`.
+The sub-field `interpreters.head` points to the head `PyInterpreterState` instance that can then be de-referenced directly.

 ## Concurrency